renatolinsdigital/python-quickstart/README.md

 5. __Installing Python and packages in virtual environments - for serious and collaborative development__

-Virtual environments in Python allow developers to create isolated environments for projects, managing dependencies separately.
-Here's an overview:
+In Python, an "environment" is the context in which a Python program runs.
+It includes an interpreter and any installed packages.
+Virtual environments allow developers to create isolated coding environments for projects, managing dependencies separately.
+Here's an overview on how it works:

 * Isolation: Virtual environments segregate packages from the system-wide Python installation, preventing conflicts.
 Consequently, we don't need to concern ourselves with varying Python versions installed on individual developers' machines.